graphql-aspnet/graphql-aspnet.github.io/docs/controllers/model-state.md

 <br />

-But it fails to enforce the individual business requirements of application:
+But it fails to enforce the individual business level requirements:

 🧨   The employee's last name must be less than 70 characters.<br/>
 🧨   A customer's phone number should be 7 or 10 digits.<br/>
 🧨   A customer must order at least 1 donut.

+This is where model state can come in handy.
+Its completely optional, but if you choose to make use of it, it provides a handy way to inforce business level requirements in your action methods.

 ## Using Model Validation

-When your controller action is invoked the runtime will analyze the input parameters and will execute the validation attributes attached to each object to determine its validations tate.
-This works just the same was as with a Web API controller.
+When your controller action is invoked the runtime will analyze the input parameters and execute the validation attributes attached to each object to determine its validation state.
+This works in the same way as it does with a Web API controller.

 In this example we use the `[Range]` attribute to limit the quantity of donuts that can be ordered to three dozen.